amandaemmett/SQL/README.md

 | [Author Analytics](./Author%20Analytics) | *[one-line description]* |
 | [Editing a Database](./Editing%20a%20Database) | Data cleanup and database editing (updates, deletes, schema changes) |

-## Note on file formatting

-These files currently have no file extension, so GitHub displays them as plain text rather than applying SQL syntax highlighting.
-Renaming each file with a `.sql` extension (e.g., `Customer and Order Analytics.sql`) will make them easier to read directly in the browser.